NOAA-EMC/godas/forc/GFS/README.md

 * hgt_hyblev1 are obtained by delz which  : -1* delz

-* precp and fprecp are estimated by the thresh hold of TMP_2maboveground by -15oC.
+* precp and fprecp are estimated from PRATE_surface with the thresh hold of TMP_2maboveground by -15oC.

 * pres_hyblev1 are calculated from `delz`, `TMP_1HYBRIDLEVEL`, `PRES_SURFACE`.